blinkbitcoin/blink-for-woocommerce/CONTRIBUTING.md

 `wp_rand()`, DNS functions, or construct an HTTP client.
 It receives them.
 See [docs/architecture/seams.md](docs/architecture/seams.md).

-**Formatting.** Prettier is the authority.
+**Formatting and JavaScript.** Prettier is the authority for every file it can parse — PHP, JavaScript, TypeScript, JSON, YAML and Markdown.
 Run `npm run prettier:fix` rather than hand-formatting; `.editorconfig` matches it.
 PHPCS is configured for security and WordPress-API correctness only, deliberately not style.

+`npm run lint` also runs ESLint over every JavaScript file and `tsc --noEmit` over the TypeScript.
+The type check earns its place because Playwright strips types without checking them, so nothing else would notice a type error in the end-to-end helpers.

 **Anything touching money or settlement.** Read [docs/architecture/non-custodial-lightning-address.md](docs/architecture/non-custodial-lightning-address.md)